touchbit/retrofit-veslo/README.md

 ## Converters

-The mechanism for converting requests and responses is implemented in the class `ExtensionConverterFactory` from which the `JacksonConverterFactory` and `GsonConverterFactory`.
-You can implement your generic factory by analogy.
+The mechanism for choosing the necessary converter for converting requests and responses is implemented in the classes `ExtensionConverterFactory`,` JacksonConverterFactory` and `GsonConverterFactory`.
+The converter is selected in the following sequence:
-`ExtensionConverterFactory` allows to use convectors according to the rules in sequence:

-* by annotations: `@ExtensionConverter`, `@RequestConverter`, `@ResponseConverter`;
+* by annotations: `@Converters`, `@RequestConverter`, `@ResponseConverter`;
 * by raw body types (`RawBody`, `File`, `ResourceFile`, `Byte[]`, `byte[]`);
-* by package name (strict match);
+* by models package name (strict match);
 * by Content-Type header (MIME);
 * by primitive/reference java types (`Byte`, `Character`, `Double`, `Float`, `Integer`, `Long`, `Short`, `String`);

+You can implement your generic factory by analogy.

 ```java
 public class CustomConverterFactory extends ExtensionConverterFactory {